 Reporting Procedure.
 In the event that any SVTHS student believes that he or she is a victim of sexual harassment or is made aware of the sexual harassment of a student or staff member or other individuals at school or during school sponsored activities, the student should promptly report this to a teacher, Guidance counselor, the SVTHS Title IX Coordinator (Director of Student Services) and/or the Principal.
-All school staff members must immediately notify the Principal or the Title IX Coordinator of any reports of sexual harassment made to the staff member or any instances of potential sexual harassment observed by the staff member.
+All school staff members must immediately notify the Principal or the Title IX Coordinator of any reports of sexual harassment made to the staff member, or any instances of potential sexual harassment observed by the staff member.
 All reports of sexual harassment will be promptly responded to in accordance with the appropriate grievance policy.
-Reports of Sexual Harassment as defined under Title IX of the Education Amendments of 1972, shall be responded to in accordance SVTHS' Title IX Sexual Harassment Grievance Procedure.
-A copy the Title IX Sexual Harassment Grievance procedure may be obtained from the Principal or Title IX Coordinator and may also be accessed through the School's website.
+Reports of Sexual Harassment as defined under Title IX of the Education Amendments of 1972, shall be responded to in accordance may be obtained from the Principal or Title IX Coordinator and may also be accessed through the school's website.
 Reports of sexual harassment that may constitute a crime, will also result in notification of law enforcement authorities.
 Complaints of sexual harassment that do not meet the requirements of Title IX of the Education Amendments of 1972, shall be investigated in accordance with SVTHS' general Non-Discrimination Grievance procedures.